-(which is a state of mind) into action, which then results in a particular result, the creative work.
+Recall that the intention to participate in the production of a work because of its joint nature, that is, the joint intention, is underwritten by a commitment to the joint nature of the activity, which in turn produces-at the time of action-a collaborative impulse.242 The collaborative impulse, in other words, represents the translation of the motivation or intention (which is a state of mind) into action, which then results in a particular result, the creative work.
 As the external manifestation of the motivation, the collaborative impulse forms a viable probative target for assessing whether the production of the creative work was in fact accompanied by the process-based motivation that distinguishes coauthorship as a joint activity.
 In effect, this converts the search for a mutual intent into the search for a shared intention accompanying the creative process, the hallmark of a joint activity.
 Recasting mutual intent along these lines makes courts' reliance on it as the sine qua non of coauthorship both justifiable and analytically meaningful.

-The justification for connecting mutual intent to the collaborative impulse originates in large part from the Copyright Act's own rationale in distinguishing "joint work[s]" from both collective works and derivative works by insisting that a particular kind of collaboration be present for works in the first category, as we noted earlier.
-243 Yet, the Act and the accompanying legislative history say very little about what exactly it is that the scrutiny of the kind of collaboration is geared towards.
-Each actor's contribution is required relate to the other's such that they together form an integrated whole, and in addition such integration must have been consciously designed-both in order to preserve the distinct category of joint works.
+The justification for connecting mutual intent to the collaborative impulse originates in large part from the Copyright Act's own rationale in distinguishing "joint work[s]" from both collective works and derivative works by insisting that a particular kind of collaboration be present for works in the first category, as we noted earlier.243 Yet, the Act and the accompanying legislative history say very little about what exactly it is that the scrutiny of the kind of collaboration is geared toward.
+Each actor's contribution is required to relate to the other's such that they together form an integrated whole, and in addition such integration must have been consciously designed-both in order to preserve the distinct category of joint works.
 But why?
 Qua works, joint works are treated no differently from other works.
 They obtain the same set of protections and are subject to the same limitations and exceptions as are non-joint works.
-244 Qua author, each coauthor also obtains the same rights and privileges as regular authors.
+Qua author, each coauthor also obtains the same rights and privileges as regular authors.
 Why go to such lengths then and impose additional adjudicative costs on courts in order to carve out an independent category?